What is Casio Exilim?

 Is Casio Exilim still produced?

-Casio ceased camera production in 2019.
-All existing Exilim cameras are available from the second-hand market.
+Casio ended camera production in 2019.
+All current Exilim cameras are sourced from the second-hand market.

 0 comments